grongierisc/iris-python-article/ArticleDunder.md

 Some common dunder methods include:

 - `__init__(self, ...)`: Called when an object is created.
-    - Like our '%OnNew' method in ObjectScript.
+    - Like our `%OnNew` method in ObjectScript.
 - `__str__(self)`: Called by the `str()` built-in function and `print` to represent the object as a string.
 - `__repr__(self)`: Called by the `repr()` built-in function to represent the object for debugging.
 - `__add__(self, other)`: Called when the `+` operator is used.